cminyard/gensio/README.rst

     A gensio that provides access to sound devices and files.
 It's a little complicated, read the docs in gensio.5

-afskmdm
-    Yes, it looks like a jumble of letters.
+fsk

-    A filter gensio that sits on top of the sound gensio and does an Audio Frequency Shift Keying modem, like is used on AX.25 amateur radio.
+    A filter gensio that sits on top of the sound gensio and does a Frequency Shift Keying modem, like is used on AX.25 amateur radio.

 kiss